What can you do with an assortment of thrift store napkin rings? Especially when:

 - Take them apart and group them in sets of 4 to 6 mismatched rings.

 - Package a set of mismatched napkin rings and patterned napkins (the better to hide stains) in a basket (to keep near the table).
 Oooh - and if you made the napkins from cotton sheets bought at the thrift store?
 Double awesome!

 The ring sets are now ready to give to families who don't have the time to hunt down individual rings and would appreciate this type of gift.

-Because I’m aware that not everybody would appreciate it.
+Because I'm aware that not everybody would appreciate it.
 But those that get it, do.
-As I wrote previously, when I sold fabric items at barn sales and such, sets of these napkins were one of my most popular items, selling out all the time.
+When I sold fabric items at barn sales and such, sets of these napkins were one of my most popular items, selling out all the time.